2021-22 MS/HS Handbook

 Participate in whole class and small group work/discussions

 Late Assignment Policy and Absences

 All students are required to turn all assignments in on time.
-For those assignments not handed in by the date due, the following policy will be in force:

 A reminder is given that absences will take precedence over the above policy.
 Also, an assignment that was due while the student was absent and the student knew about it will be due upon the student’s arrival at school.
 Tests must also be taken on the day the student returns if the student had prior knowledge of the test’s scheduled date.

 Students are given standardized tests annually.
 These tests are used to determine academic progress for individual students, for groups of students, for the school district and to comply with state law.
 Students are tested unless they are excused by the principal.
 The tests given include, but are not limited to, Iowa Assessments and the MAP test.

 The school district provides students with instruction in human growth and development.
 Parents may review the human growth and development curriculum prior to its use and have their child excused from human growth and development instruction.
 Parents should contact the principal if they wish to review the curriculum or to excuse their child from human growth and development instruction.